vondele/cdbexplore/Readme.md

                         Concurrency of requests.
 This is the maximum number of requests made to chessdb at the same time. (default: 16)
   --evalDecay EVALDECAY
                         Depth decrease per cp eval-to-best.
 A small number will use a very narrow search, 0 will essentially just follow PV lines.
 A wide search will likely enqueue many positions. (default: 2)
+  --optimism OPTIMISM   Optimism regarding unscored moves: 0 will not search any, 1 only if the worst move is also searched, 2 only if a move half as bad as the worst move is also searched, and so on. (default: 1)
   --cursedWins          Treat cursed wins as wins. (default: False)
 ```